 The treadmill features eight shock absorbers to minimize jarring on the joints and is powered by a virtually silent 3.5 CHP motor that also has a lifetime warranty.

 The Exerpeutic is designed more for walking than for running, although you’d be able to jog on this treadmill at a maximum speed of 8 mph.

 It has a 5” LCD display screen with a visible backlight so you can keep track of distance, speed, calories burned and elapsed time.

 The deck is fairly large and cushioned with 8 shock absorbers to reduce impact.
 It also has 12 pre-programmed workouts and 3 workout goal settings.
 The handlebars provide stability while walking.
 It also has easy access buttons that help you control your speed and start or end your workout.

-Once your workout is over, the air piston will assist with folding the deck up and with the built-in wheels, you can easily move it out of the way.
-It also comes with a 3-year warranty on the frame, 5 years on the motor and 90-day for parts.
+Once your workout is over, the air piston will assist with folding the deck up.
+With the built-in wheels, you can easily move it out of the way.
+It also comes with a 3-year warranty on the frame, 5 years on the motor, and 90 days for parts.

 You can register your profile on the MyFitQuest7 app, which will help keep track of your workouts and progress.

 - Only has a 6 percent incline, which may not provide enough of a challenge for some runners